Tarunrbt/MOSGM-Research-Overview/README.md

 This public repository is intended for project overview, documentation, and research context only.
 Detailed technical materials are available upon reasonable request.
+“I hope this concise summary is useful, and I would value any feedback you may have when time permits.”